Disappearance of Nicole Morin: Early life

 Nicole Louise Morin was born on April 1, 1977.
 She was the only child of Arthur (Art) and Jeanette Morin, who had married 12 years before her birth.
 Morin had brown hair and brown eyes.
 At the time of her disappearance, she was 4 ft 0 in tall and weighed 51 lb.

-In July 1985, Morin was living with her mother in a 20th-floor penthouse apartment in the Etobicoke borough of Toronto.
+In July 1985, when she was eight years old, Morin was living with her mother in a 20th-floor penthouse apartment in Etobicoke.
 Her father lived in Mississauga.
-Morin was on summer vacation from Wellesworth Junior School, where she was in Grade 3.
+Morin was on summer vacation from Wellesworth Junior School, where she was in third grade.

 Disappearance

-On July 30, 1985, at approximately 10:30 am, Morin went down to the lobby of her building to pick up the mail.
-She returned to the apartment to get ready for a planned swim date with a friend.
-The pool was located in the rear of their building complex.
-Before leaving the apartment, she spoke to her friend via the intercom and said she would meet her in the lobby shortly.
+On July 30, 1985, at approximately 10:30 am, Nicole Morin went down to the lobby of 627 The West Mall to pick up the mail.
+She returned to the apartment to get ready for a planned swim date with a friend at the apartment pool, which was in the rear of their building complex.
+Her friend buzzed the apartment via the intercom, and Nicole told her she would meet her in the lobby shortly.
 She left the apartment at about 11 am wearing a peach-coloured, one-piece bathing suit, green hairband, and red canvas shoes; she carried a plastic bag containing a white T-shirt, green and white shorts, suntan lotion, hairbrush, a peach-coloured blanket and a purple beach towel.

-Fifteen minutes later, the friend buzzed her apartment to ask why Morin had not met her yet.
+Fifteen minutes later, the friend buzzed her apartment again to ask why Morin had not met her yet.
 Nicole's mother Jeanette, who was busy with small children in a daycare group that she ran in her apartment, assumed that Morin had gone to the pool herself or was playing with other children at the rear of the complex.
 She did not call the police to report her missing child until about 3:00 pm.